Recipe courtesy of David Pilz (inspiration for recipe – Kim Kittredge)

 - Oil (peanut or grapeseed yield a high smoke point)

-Slice Leccinum ponderosum or Leccinum manzanitae into pieces about 1/8 – 1/4 inch thin.
+Slice mushrooms into pieces about 1/8 – 1/4 inch thin.
 Slices of uniform thinness work best.
 When ready to prepare, soak until flexible but not fully imbibed (approximately 1 minute).
-Pat the surface dry with a towel.
+Then, pat the surface dry with a towel.
 Sprinkle with a little salt.
-Fry in a cast iron skilled in hot oil until brown while holding flat with a spatula for uniform browning.
+Fry in a cast iron skillet in hot oil until brown while holding flat with a spatula for uniform browning.
 Serve.
 Yummy!

 Cascade Mycological Society Wild Mushroom Cookbook